What to expect in the IELTS Exam

 The IELTS Exam

+Is IELTS easy?
+Well, nothing worth doing is ever easy but we are here to help.
 The best advice practically writes itself.
 Here’s a brief checklist:

 - become very familiar with the format of each part of the test